Beware of the Car: Production

 The film's name is derived from traffic signs warning of locations where cars could potentially hit pedestrians or motorists, such as parking garages.

 In the film, Detochkin and Podberezovikov act together in an amateur theatre which rehearses Hamlet – a play from Smoktunovsky's real-life acting career: he was reputed as the "best Hamlet on the Soviet stage" and starred in a celebrated film adaptation.

 The waltz performed in the film is a distinguished melody composed by Andrey Petrov.
 Sergey Nikitin's repertoire includes a song named Glass Gentleman (lyrics by Yevgeny Yevtushenko), which used a waltz from the film.

 All of the cars stolen by Detochkin are the GAZ-21 Volga model, the most prestigious Soviet car of the time.
 The GAZ-21 was the standard personal car for the Soviet elite, a satire element of the film which Ryazanov found very hard to get approved.

 One scene featuring a petrol station includes American vehicles such as a 1955 Buick and a 1955 Oldsmobile.
 These were an extremely rare sighting for the location, since the United States had sanctions on the USSR and did not sell these cars within the Eastern Bloc.

+According to many modern psychologists, Yuri Detochkin has Asperger's syndrome.
+For example, in his behavior there are elements of stimming, and an obsession with justice, and various talents (the talent of a burglar, a driver, an actor, and a private detective).
+At the same time, clumsiness and asociality, as well as altruism.